GraceXu182/gracexu182.github.io/README.md

 ## NEWS

-* August 28 - Sepetember 1,  2022, our work will be presented in the [BIOMAG2022](https://biomag2020.org/) Conference (University of Birmingham, Birmingham, UK).
+* August 28 - Sepetember 1,  2022, our recent work will be presented in the [BIOMAG2022](https://biomag2020.org/) Conference (University of Birmingham, Birmingham, UK).

 * September 26 - 30, 2022, I was invited to give a talk in the [SIAM Conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) (San Diego, CA, USA).